View from the Field

 Western Bean Cutworm pheromone trapping has ended for this year.
 As you start to harvest your corn check for the worms and possible damage.
 As the population of this pest increases, you may start to see damage in areas of the state that has not had a problem yet.

 There have been reports of finding soybean sudden death syndrome in soybean fields across the state.
 This relatively new disease in NYS is associated with soybean cyst nematode.
 While soybean cyst nematode has only been confirmed in Cayuga County it is thought across much of the state.
 If you get this disease, we would like to get a soil sample from the field.
 Here is the method of collecting the sample: https://www.thescncoalition.com/

 Weather Outlook – September 13, 2017

 NOAA Northeast Regional Climate Center, Cornell University

-Tuesday highs will range from the mid 70s to mid 80s.
-Expect mostly sunny to partly cloudy skies.
-Lows will be in the mid 50s to mid 60s.
+Sunday highs will be in the mid 70s to mid 80s with continued dry conditions.
+Overnight temperatures will be in the upper 50s to mid 60s.

 Maps of 8-14 day outlooks: